Fatensamman/Reading-notes/README.md

+# Reading Notes

 ## About:
-my name is **Faten Samman** I'm 27 years old I have a bachelor degree in architecture from University of Jordan , I like programming from the softwares which I use in my work field, so I wish learn more about it :heart:
+my name is **Faten Samman** I have a bachelor degree in architecture from University of Jordan , I like programming from the softwares which I use in my work field, so I wish learn more about it :heart:
 ###### my Github : [fatensamman](https://github.com/Fatensamman)

-## These are Reading Notes of Code 102 and Code 201 :
+## These are my Reading Notes:

-### **Code 102** Reading Notes
+### **Code 102** - Intro to Software Development

  |    Read NO.    |                  Read Name                |            Read Repo          |
  |----------------|-------------------------------------------|-------------------------------|